Dennis MacDonald

-Career
+Background

-MacDonald earned his undergraduate degree from Bob Jones University, a Master of Divinity from McCormick Theological Seminary, and a Ph.D. from Harvard University in 1978.
-He taught at Goshen College before joining the Iliff School of Theology in Denver, Colorado where he taught Theology and Biblical Studies from 1980 to 1998.
+MacDonald earned his undergraduate degree from Bob Jones University, a Master of Divinity from McCormick Theological Seminary, and a Ph.D. from Harvard University.
+He taught Theology and Biblical Studies at the Iliff School of Theology in Denver, Colorado from 1980 to 1998.
 Since 1998 to present he has been the John Wesley Professor of New Testament at the Claremont School of Theology and Professor of Religion at the Claremont Graduate University.
+He also is the director of the Institute for Antiquity and Christianity at Claremont.